 [inlinetweet prefix="RT @boston_planner" tweeter="" suffix="#financialinsight #bitcoin #crypto"]Bitcoins have two encryption keys: one public and one private.
-The public one has a similar role to an account number and the private one has a similar function to a PIN.
-Anyone can see the public one and the private one is stored in a “wallet” on the user’s computer or mobile device.
-These wallets store multiple Bitcoin addresses, created at the users’ discretion.
-To undertake a transaction, the user would simply give (whether directly or through a Bitcoin client) their private key, which can then be verified versus the public key to confirm the legitimacy of the transaction.
-Transactions are recorded in a public ledger in what are called “block chains”.
+The public key has a similar role to an account number, and the private one has a similar function to a PIN.
+Anyone can see the public one, and the private one is stored in a “wallet” on the user’s computer or mobile device.
+These wallets store multiple Bitcoin addresses created at the users’ discretion.
+To undertake a transaction, the user would simply give (whether directly or through a Bitcoin client) their private key, which can then be matched to the public key to confirm the transaction’s legitimacy.
+Transactions are recorded in a public ledger in what is called “blockchains.”